-Our consolidated financial statements included in this prospectus have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
+Our consolidated financial statements included in this annual report have been prepared in accordance with International Financial Reporting Standards, or IFRS, as issued by the International Accounting Standards Board, or IASB.
 None of our consolidated financial statements were prepared in accordance with U.S. GAAP.
 Our reporting currency is the renminbi.
-Unless otherwise indicated, all monetary amounts in this prospectus are in renminbi.
-All references in this prospectus to "\$," "USD," "U.S. dollars" and "dollars" mean U.S. dollars and all references to "\mathbf{x}" and "RMB" mean renminbi.

-This prospectus contains translations of certain foreign currency amounts into U.S. dollars for the convenience of the reader.
-Unless otherwise stated, all translations from renminbi to U.S. dollars were made at RMB6.5249 to \$1.00, the exchange rate set forth in the China Foreign Exchange Trade System on December 31, 2020.
-We make no representation that the renminbi or U.S. dollar amounts referred to in this prospectus could have been or could be converted into U.S. dollars or renminbi, as the case may be, at any particular rate or at all.
-On March 5, 2021, the noon buying rate in New York for cable transfers payable in renminbi was RMB6.4960 to \$1.00.

-We have made rounding adjustments to some of the figures included in this prospectus.
+Unless otherwise indicated, all monetary amounts in this annual report are in renminbi.
+All references in this annual report to "\$", "US\$", "US\$", "USD", "U.S. dollars" and "dollars" mean U.S. dollars and all references to "\subseteq" and "RMB" mean renminbi.
+This annual report contains translations of specific foreign currency amounts into U.S. dollars for the convenience of the reader.
+Unless otherwise stated, all translations from renminbi to U.S. dollars were made at RMB 6.3757 to \$1.00, representing the exchange rate as of December 31, 2021 set forth in the China Foreign Exchange Trade System.
+We make no representation that the renminbi or U.S. dollar amounts referred to in this annual report could have been or could be converted into U.S. dollars or renminbi, as the case may be, at any particular rate or at all.
+On March 1, 2022, renminbi to U.S. dollars exchange rate was RMB 6.3014 to \$1.00 in the China Foreign Exchange Trade System.
+We have made rounding adjustments to some of the figures included in this annual report.
 Accordingly, numerical figures shown as totals in some tables may not be an arithmetic aggregation of the figures that preceded them.